- Home›

 Why are we a trusted Buparvaquone manufacturer?

 Buparvaquone Injection is manufactured and globally distributed by AdvaCare Pharma, a leading manufacturer of veterinary injections in the pharmaceutical industry.
-We have been committed to distributing high-quality, GMP-certified veterinary medications for the global market for the past 20 years.
-To ensure that our products meet and surpass our distributors' requirements, we carry out routine internal and third-party facility audits.
+We have been committed to distributing high-quality, GMP-certified veterinary medications for the global market over the past 20 years.
+As a top Buparvaquone manufacturer, we ensure that all of our 100+ veterinary injections surpass our distributors' requirements by conducting routine internal and third-party facility audits.

 Uses